JorjaFox/library/content/posts/recaps/csi/lovers-lanes.md

 ## Quotes

-**Sidle:** We're not even letting him wash his hands.
+**Sara:** We're not even letting him wash his hands.
 You think we're gonna let you bowl?

 - - -

-**Sidle:** When did bowling become so serious?
+**Sara:** When did bowling become so serious?

 - - -

-**Sidle:** Bag without a ball, head without a body.
+**Sara:** Bag without a ball, head without a body.
 At least we know what we're looking for.